-There are currently no Public Rights of Way crossing the site.
-Stroud Footpath 83 runs along the unnamed road to the south of the site.
+There is a Public Right of Way, known as Stroud Footpath 43, which runs along the eastern boundary of the site.

 Drainage

 Environment Agency Flood Risk mapping for land-use planning, indicates that the site is located in a Flood Risk Zone 1.
 This indicates that the overall site has a low probability of flooding (less than 1 in 1,000 annual probability of river flooding) and can be developed.